ultraseedbox/USB-Docs/UltraSeedbox Slot Access Methods/HTTP Access/Downloading Files from your UltraSeedbox Slot using HTTP Access.md

 `ln -s ~/{folder-name} ~/www/{folder-name}`

-* For example, to set `Downloads` folder on your HTTP access
+* For example, to set the `Downloads` folder on your HTTP access

 ```sh
 usbdocs@lw873:~$ ls